XAdanM/XAdamM.github.io/content/posts/avatar.md

 Juno: Crypto?
 I love cryptography!

-Lalani: You're a cryptobro too?
+Lalani: You're a cryptobro too? (gets up to leave)

 Juno: Wait what?
-No, I'm a cryptography fan, not cryptocurrencies.
+No no, I'm a cryptography fan, not cryptocurrencies.
 Cryptocurrencies are an abject scam.
 They stole our name!
-But let me pitch to you why cryptography is so cool: it's basically math, but if you mess up, people can get killed!
+But let me pitch to you why cryptography is so cool: it's basically math, but if you mess up, some dissident under an authoritarian regime will get killed!

-Lalani: Sounds fun.
+Lalani: (sits back down, relieved) Sounds fun.
 Well, the thing is, I care about my friend and I'm trying to drag his siblings out here to San Silicono to help rescue and convince my friend to come back, but his siblings hate him!
 They keep on complaining how he talks about crypto all the time and how he's better off now working on crypto full-time.

 Juno: Sounds like a terrible job, if you ask me.
 A professional scammer.

-Lalani: The problem is, what if they're right?
+Lalani: The problem is... what if they're right?
 They're his siblings, they know what he wants.
 Maybe this really is better for my friend.

 Juno: Don't listen to them.
 Listen to yourself.
 You know what's right.